edwinonine/Deforestation-Analysis-across-the-globe/README.md

 These skills include carrying out windows function to create a frame in other to group based on category, common table expression (cte) the dataset, data cleaning/transformation.

 ## DATA SOURCE
-the dataset set used for this analysis are 'forest_Area.csv','Land_Area.csv', and 'Region.csv; files containing details of deforestation across the globe across the world/globe between
+The dataset set used for this analysis are 'forest_Area.csv','Land_Area.csv', and 'Region.csv; files containing details of deforestation across the globe across the world/globe between
 1990 to 2016.

 ## TOOLS